digital-asset/docs.daml.com/docs/2.7.0/docs/daml-finance/reference/patterns.rst

 .. _getview:

-View the data of a contract
+View of an interface contract and the `GetView` choice
 ---------------------------

 There are different ways to access the data of a contract, for example the terms of an instrument: